MakeSchool-Tutorials/Makestagram-Swift-V2/P19-Learned-so-far/content.md

 ##Implementing Photo Upload

 In this chapter you wrote your first changes to the Parse backend!
-You also learned how to verify that your code works by using the Parse data browser.
+You also learned how to verify that your code works by using the Parse dashboard and data browser.

 ##Improving the Upload Code